 How do I access sentiment reporting?

-Right now, our sentiment report is available in beta for all Twitter and Instagram Trackers in all Social Suite accounts.
+Our full sentiment report is available for all Twitter and Instagram Trackers in all Social Suite accounts.
 There's a sentiment module in the Tracker overview, as well as a more detailed sentiment report, which you can access from your Tracker's left nav or the sentiment module in your Tracker overview.
+All other plans have access to the sentiment overview module in their Trackers.

 How is sentiment calculated?